-You'll begin Day 3 entering the breathtaking Las Conchas Gorge, once the bottom of the ocean and now a feast for the eyes with its strange shapes of deep red sandstones.
-Enter the gorge at Talapampa and pass by a goat farm, part of the Guitierrez Castex family.
+You'll begin Day 3 entering the breathtaking Las Conchas Gorge, once the bottom of the ocean and now a feast for the eyes with its strange shapes etched in deep red sandstones.
+Enter the gorge at Talapampa and visit the Guitierrez Castex family goat farm.
 While at the farm you'll have a chance to learn about local cheeses -- be sure to sample the variety of flavors, including a rare dulce de leche, that blends nicely with a glass of local wine.
 Tonight, relax in the hotel nestled in the heart of Las Conchas Gorge.
 Spend time wandering the brilliant surrounding grounds before heading to bed.

 Descend to the famous Calchaquies Valley this morning, where a striking natural landscape combines with unique architecture and cultural attractions to make this a fascinating off-the-beaten-path locale.
 You'll take a walk through the impressive Quebrada de la Flecha (Flecha Gorge), where a collection of sandstone spikes often appear like moving figures due to the light.
-To keep you going, your guide will prepare a lunch of typical Argentine foods.
-This area holds much historical evidence of aboriginal settlements -- adobe huts stand on sand dunes here.
+To keep you going strong, your guide will prepare a picnic lunch of typical Argentine foods.
+This area displays historical evidence of aboriginal settlements -- adobe huts stand on sand dunes here.
 The town of Molinos is a great spot to search out a unique gift -- you'll find many local craftsmen selling handmade ponchos and blankets that they make using ancestral techniques.
 This evening you will arrive in Cachi.
-With time, wander the cobblestone streets, visit an ancient chapel made from cactus wood, or discover one of the best archaeological museums in Argentina.
+With time, wander the cobblestone streets, visit an ancient chapel made from cactus wood, or explore one of the best archaeological museums in Argentina.

-Begin your morning with a transfer to Maimara where you will be greeted by Chef Gloria Diez Pena at the Kusika Restaurant.
-Today, she shares her cuisine secrets of typical Andean food and its relation to the local culture.
+Begin your morning with a transfer to Tilcara and greet the Chef, Mercedes Costa, at El Patio restaurant.
+Listen to and observe Costa as she shares her secrets and knowledge of typical Andean food and its relation to the local culture.
 The cooking class uses traditional products from the region.
-You'll learn the trick to tasty Tamales de Charqui with dry Andean maize made from traditional methods.
-This is more than a cooking lesson, this is also a history and anthropology class.
-Lunch includes your tamale delicacy, but you can also enjoy other regional dishes such as Mankakanca, Hajchalocro and Chairo de Tunta.
-Return to Purmamarca this evening in time to visit a local artisan market.
+Learn the trick to tasty Tamales de Charqui, made with dry Andean maize and traditional methods.
+Lunch includes your homemade tamales and several other regional dishes, such as Mankakanca, Hajchalocro and Chairo de Tunta.
+Return to Purmamarca in the evening, just in time to visit a local artisan market.

 Today you'll have the chance to reacquaint with lovely Salta.
 Find wonderful old cathedrals, churches and museums to wander into today.
 There are shops full of local artisans' works, a delicious food market and ancient city squares to discover.
 You can get a superb view of the city by taking the cable car to the top of Cerro San Bernardo.
 The city is yours to explore!